 The Petmate Sky Kennel is a great hard sided crate to transport your dog in.
 It comes in six different sizes, suitable for dogs up to 125lbs or so.
 It features a secure, but easy to open latch which will allow for easy access at food and watering time for your pet on a prolonged flight.

-It’s also the cheapest of the hard crate options on this list, which makes for savings on your wallet.
+It’s the best airline dog crate for your dog.
 If what you need is just a practical option, you’ll be more than pleased with the Petmate Sky Kennel.

 The Aspenport Pet Porter Kennel is another great option, this time being a bit pricier than the Sky Kennel.
 It’s a solid option to keep your dog safe on a flight, and you’ll be pleased to know it comes with a few different color options.
 It’s not exactly a designer crate, but with the correct choice, you’ll be able to make it stand out a bit from the normal bland crates.

 This range of crates comes in sizes that will hold dogs of up to a hundred and twenty-five pounds and comes in eight sizes from kennels designed to hold dogs of less than ten pounds and up.
 You’re sure to be able to find a suitable size for your pet no matter what size he is, provided he’s not absolutely massive.

 You will need to supply your own food and water dishes, however, and depending on the regulations in your area you may find that the plastic nuts it comes with aren’t deemed sufficient for air travel.
 If that’s the case you’ll have to replace the nuts yourself, but this is definitely a solid choice if it meets the regulations you will be facing.